floweredscarf/su25/labs/lab01/index.md

     cd .
     ```

-    This command will change your directory to the current directory (aka.
+    This command will change your directory to the current directory (aka,
     do nothing).

 -   `..`: means one parent directory above your current directory